O-LAP/home/quick-start.md

 ```

 You can add more methods/properties as you need without altering these.

-You can open up the `dev.html` file in a browser to see what the design looks like.
-It should show a simple cube which can be controlled using parameters in the browser.
-You can use your mouse to rotate (right click to pan) and view the design and play with the parameters to explore this 'design'.
 Let's quickly run through the javascript design file for the cube to understand how it works and then we can move on to creating our own design from scratch.

 At the top you will see the design meta information which looks like this.